AineeJames/aidencancode.com/content/blog/astro-view-counter.md

 </Layout>
 ```

+> ### NOTE
+>
-**NOTE:** We must are using the `client:load` island directive to tell Astro to hydrate the islang at load time since
+> - We are using the `client:load` island directive to tell Astro to hydrate the island at load time.
-we want to get our count value ASAP.
+>   We use this since we want to fetch our view count **ASAP**!

-We can also reuse this component in out blog listing page by omitting the `increment` flag:
+We can reuse this component in our blog listing page by omitting the `increment` flag when adding the component:

 ```astro title="src/pages/blog/index.astro"
 ---